Last Update: 31.03.2022

 Probably the biggest disadvantage of the big cities.
 Traffic jams on main streets and boulevards.
-And while this is a precondition for many and diverse acquaintances, often people say they feel more alone.
+And while this is a precondition for many diverse acquaintances, often people say they feel more alone.

 The busy lifestyle:

 In big cities, life moves at a different, faster pace.
 This leads to stress, not enough time for relaxation and self-care.
 Not to mention the pollution - both air and noise

 Everything is expensive in the big cities.
 There’s no second opinion about that—house prices, rents, restaurants, shops, transportation, taxes, clothes, food, etc.

-However, because it’s a competitive field with so many options in cities, many businesses offer discounts and make regular sales in order to attract customers, so people can take advantage of that.
+However, because it’s a competitive field with so many options in cities, many businesses offer discounts and make regular sales to attract customers so that people can take advantage of that.

 Life in the Country

 To city dwellers and lovers, country living may sound tedious at first.
-However, once the avid city lovers decide to settle down and start a family, the practicality becomes heavier than their love for the city life.
-Of course, it’s all up to personal choice, however, there are proven benefits of living in the countryside.
+However, once the avid city lovers decide to settle down and start a family, the practicality becomes heavier than their love for city life.
+Of course, it’s all up to personal choice.
+However, there are proven benefits of living in the countryside.

 Advantages of Living in the Country

-Not only is it quieter there because there are no vehicles, crowds or city noises but also life is at a much slower and calmer pace than in the city.
-Another benefit is the significantly less pollution levels.
+Not only is it quieter there because there are no vehicles, crowds or city noises, but also life is at a much slower and calmer pace than in the city.
+Another benefit is the significantly lower pollution levels.
 Community places such as small markets in the rural environment very often are within walking distance.
-This gives you the opportunity to ride a bike or walk any place you want.
+This allows you to ride a bike or walk any place you want.
 The fresh air and beautiful scenery are perfect for relieving stress and enjoying a much healthier life.
-Most, if not all, of the people leaving the big cities for the peace and quietness of the country, have said that there is a huge difference in the community feeling.
+Most, if not all, of the people leaving the big cities for the peace and quietness of the country have said that there is a massive difference in the community feeling.
 While such is missing in the city, it’s strong and omnipresent in the country.

 In the country, it’s much easier to create a friendly and supportive community.
 This is something that people in the cities often miss.